years1hundred/death-gun/getting-started.md

 for those visual/artistic people who like clicking buttons

  - Open Sourcetree
+ - Login with your Atlassian account initially, you'll use connect your Github account next
  - File>Clone/New
  - Source Path/URL `https://github.com/years1hundred/death-gun.git`
  - Destination Path (choose the folder where you want it to go on your file system)
+ - Yes, do download binary content from Git LFS
+ - Repository>Checkout>Checkout New Branch>origin/development

 #Contributing (SourceTree)
 As stated in the README of this repository, all contributions should be committed on feature branches off of `development` and submitted via a pull request to merge into develop.